belenarbizu/electricity_forecasting/README.md

-# Electricity Price Forecasting (Next 24 Hours)
+# Electricity Consumption Forecasting (Next 24 Hours)

-## Live Demo
+### Live Demo
 https://electricity-forecast-328829738430.europe-west1.run.app/

-## Project Overview
+## 📌 Project Overview

-This project predicts the **electricity price for the next 24 hours** based on historical electricity market data in the PJM East region.
+This project predicts the **electricity consumption for the next 24 hours** based on historical electricity market data in the PJM East region.
 The system processes historical data, trains a machine learning model, and exposes predictions through a web interface.

-Users can input a **date and time**, and the system will return the predicted electricity price for that moment.
+Users can input a **date and time**, and the system will return the predicted electricity consumption for that moment.

 The application is deployed as a containerized service and can be accessed through a web interface powered by a backend API.